Chart Color Schemes

 Svensson Heights has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects expected to influence the region: Bundaberg Social Housing Program, Millbank Wastewater Treatment Plant - Inlet Works, New Social Housing in Avoca, and New Bundaberg Hospital.
-The following details those considered most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects likely to impact the area.
+Key projects are the Bundaberg Social Housing Program, Millbank Wastewater Treatment Plant - Inlet Works, New Social Housing in Avoca, and New Bundaberg Hospital.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.